friendly-bits/geoip-shell/Documentation/DETAILS.md

 `geoip-shell-apply remove -l <"list_ids">` :
 - removes ip sets and geoip firewall rules for specified list id's.

 **geoip-shell-cronsetup.sh** manages all the cron-related logic and actions.
 Called by the -manage script.
 Cron jobs are created based on the settings stored in the config file.

-(for specific information on how to use the script, run it with the -h option)
+Also used to validate cron schedule provided by the user at the time of installation or later.

-**geoip-shell-backup.sh**: Creates a backup of current firewall state and current geoip config, or restores them from backup.
+**geoip-shell-backup.sh**: Creates a backup of current geoip-shell state and current geoip config, or restores them from backup.
 By default (if you didn't run the installation with the '-o' option), backup will be created after every change to ip sets in the firewall.
-Backups are automatically compressed and de-compressed.
+Backups are automatically compressed and de-compressed with the best utility available to the system, in this order "bzip2, xz, gzip", or simply "cat" as a fallback if neither is available (which generally should never happen on Linux).
 Only one backup copy is kept.
+Sources the lib-backup-ipt or the lib-backup-nft script which does most of the actual work.

 `geoip-shell-backup create-backup` : Creates a backup of the current firewall state and geoip blocking config.

 `geoip-shell-backup restore` : Restores the firewall state and the config from backup.
 Used by the *run script to implement persistence.
 Can be manually used for recovery from fault conditions.

 **geoip-shell-common.sh** : Library of common functions and variables for geoip-shell.

-**geoip-shell-nft.sh** : Library of nftables-related functions.

-**validate-cron-schedule.sh** is used by the -cronsetup script.
-It accepts a cron schedule expression and attempts to make sure that it conforms to the crontab format.

 **check-ip-in-source.sh** can be used to verify that a certain ip address belongs to a subnet found in source records for a given country.
 It is intended for manual use and is not called from other scripts.
 It requires the grepcidr utility to be installed in your system.